JeanDaniel-Fischer/Gandi-Dynamic-Dns/README.md

+#Usage
+Use this script for update a managed domain name by Gandi with your current external ip address.

 #Use outside docker container
 This script is made to update a gandi domain zone record with your current external ip from where the script is executed.